 This cultural change started on Shavuot when G-d gave the Ten Commandments on Mt.
 Sinai before the nation: It does not matter if a person is young or old, male or female, abled or disabled.
 Sinai is for everyone.
 If one member of the Jewish nation would not have been present at Sinai, the Torah would not have been given.
 The souls of all Jews, from all times, came together to hear the Ten Commandments from G- d Himself.

 Every year on the holiday of Shavuot we hear the Ten Commandments and reaffirm our covenant with G- d and His Torah.
 Since we all stood at Mt.
 Sinai, we should all hear them again now regardless of our observance level, ability level, age, and understanding.
 Now, like then, let us all be there and commit to being a welcoming and inclusive community for all by expanding the ways in which individuals are invited and encouraged to participate in Jewish life.

 Parents of children with special needs often face challenges, and yet, many of them have found the inner strength to focus on the true blessing of raising a special soul.
 As many of you know, my son Gershon is a special soul.
 He has touched many lives and has completely changed ours.
 He has given us a deeper understanding of life.
 We have been given the gift of reaching out to people in a way that others cannot.
 This Shavuot, Gershon and I cannot venture to the synagogue he loves so much.
 We hope that next year we will celebrate in the synagogue.
 This year, we will celebrate at home with the souls of all Jews from all times.

-Yossi is director of the JNF Task Force on Disabilities.
+Yossi Kahana is Director of the Jewish National Fund-USA Task Force on Disabilities.